Shiv9907/Shiv9907/README.md

 - 👋 Hi, I’m @Shiv9907
 - 👀 I’m interested in learning to the depth of programming languages
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything that fantacises me
+- 💞️ I’m looking to collaborate on anything that excites me
 - 📫 How to reach me: Contact me on any social media reffered in my bio
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i go crazy in coding if it hurts my ego